ventura-v/instagram-login-page-clone-html-css-dio/README.md

 # Instagram login page clone

-Project from Digital Innovation One living code, using HTML and CSS.
+Project from Digital Innovation One living code.

 The project purpose is recreate the Instagram login page